Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 - Pixel 4 XL: 6.3-inch, OLED, 90Hz

-The Google Pixel 5 is rumoured to be coming with a 6-inch OLED display that offers a Full HD+ resolution at 2340 x 1080 pixels for a pixel density of 429ppi.
+The Google Pixel 5 comes with a 6-inch OLED display that offers a Full HD+ resolution at 2340 x 1080 pixels for a pixel density of 432ppi.

-It's said to stick with the 90Hz refresh rate we saw on the Pixel 4 and 4 XL and it is also said to support HDR and offer an aspect ratio of 19.5:9.
+It sticks with the 90Hz refresh rate we saw on the Pixel 4 and 4 XL and it is also supports HDR and offers an aspect ratio of 19.5:9.

 The Pixel 4 has a slightly smaller display than what is proposed for the Pixel 5 at 5.7-inches, while the Pixel 4 XL is slightly larger at 6.3-inches.
 Both are OLED panels and both have a refresh rate of 90Hz.